Exploring the San Telmo Market in Buenos Aires!

 Plaza Dorrego

-Quick Facts About the San Telmo Fair!
+Quick Facts About the San Telmo Market

 • When: Every Sunday, weather permitting (if it’s raining, many vendors won’t set up).
-The San Telmo Fair should not be confused with the “San Telmo Mercado,” which is a brick-and-mortars establishment open every day of the week.
+The San Telmo Fair should not be confused with the “San Telmo Mercado,” which is a brick-and-mortar establishment open every day of the week.

-• Hours: Approx. 10AM – 6PM (it’s busiest from 12-4PM)
+• San Telmo Market Hours: Approx. 10AM – 6PM (it’s busiest from 12-4PM).

-Photos of the San Telmo Market!
+Photos of the San Telmo Market

 Exploring the San Telmo Market in Buenos Aires, Girl Who Travel the World